paolodelia99/algoritmi-e-strutture-dati-in-python/Algorithms/SearchingAlgorithms/README.md

 ritorna il l'indice corretto o chi informa del suo fallimento nel trovare l'elemento da cercare.
 Tuttavia, il tempo di esecuzione dell'Algoritmo di Las vegas dipende dall'input

-In computing, a Las Vegas algorithm is a randomized algorithm that always gives correct results; that is, it always produces the correct result or it informs about the failure.
-However, the runtime of a Las Vegas algorithm differs depending on the input

 #### ALgoritmo di Monte Carlo per la ricerca di un elemento